 We propose SKAP, a new authorisation session, to replace the existing authorisation sessions OIAP and OSAP.
-It generalises both of them and improves them in several ways, in particular by avoiding the TPM impersonation attack and the weak authdata attack.
+It generalises both of them and improves them in several ways, in particular by avoiding the TPM impersonation attack.

 We have analysed the old authorisation sessions and the new proposed one in ProVerif, the protocol analyser.
 The results show the vulnerability of the old sessions, and the security of the new one.